stat697-s20/course-questions-wiki/week-05-reflections/ckong9-stat697.md

 [DDL and DML SQL Queries Week 5 Python Recipe]
-* Question (ckong9-stat697): How can we modify the values in some rows?
+* Question (ckong9-stat697): Using Python, how can we modify the values in some rows?